 Unfortunately, in spite of my repeatedly ungraceful attempts at redeeming any mouthwatering drop of sanity (i.e. the coffee), I was ultimately forced to watch it flood the counter as a multitude of ideas flooded my mind while I strived to locate any immediately accessible and soluble material.
 Yet, there was nothing to be found other than the coffee spawning little pools of lost intention that began their inevitable passage towards the streaming waterfall that was now embarking upon its journey down the cabinetry to the newly formed pond that waited below.
 With each drop of misplaced sanity that struggled its way to this seemingly glorious pond, my mind’s creatively over thinking pattern struggled its way through another ridiculous string of thoughts.
 Why did this happen to me?
 Is this karma at play?
 Is it because I used the travel mug belonging to the one responsible for my recent heartbreak thus leaving it encased in some sort of negative “mojo”?
 Is this how my day plans to unfold?

-Of course my rambling mind continues…and continues…and continues, when in reality it is all and none of these things.
+Of course, my rambling mind continues and continues and continues, when in reality it is all and none of these things.
 It did happen, but it also simply happened.
-It could be negative karma, but I believe the universe has an underlying sense of sickeningly twisted humor that matches mine leading me to also believe my karma is destined to be much more intricately woven than a simple coffee spill…like falling in love with someone that I can never have.
-Certainly, my subconscious could easily be responsible for creating a universe in which a travel mug is capable of encompassing such negatively charged energy, but in the end it is simply a travel mug.
-And, it could be a precursor to the unfolding of my day or, I could chose to take a deep breath, take it for what it is and move on.
+It could be negative karma, but I believe the universe has an underlying sense of sickeningly twisted humor that matches mine leading me to also believe my karma is destined to be much more intricately woven than a simple coffee spill.
+Like falling in love with someone that I can never have.
+Certainly, my subconscious could easily be responsible for creating a universe in which a travel mug is capable of encompassing such negatively charged energy, but in the end, it is simply just that.
+A travel mug.
+And, it could be a precursor to the unfolding of my day or, I could choose to take a deep breath, take it for what it is and move on.